Faba Beans Weeds

 2018

-Much more research has been done to develop re-cropping restrictions for field peas than faba beans.
-This study compared the response of field peas and faba beans grown where group 2 and 4 herbicides had been applied to the soil the previous fall to determine if well-established field pea re-cropping recommendations can be extended to faba beans.
-CDC Snowdrop faba beans and CDC Meadow field peas were grown on flucarbazone-sodium (Everest®) and clopyralid (Lontrel™) residue with a dose response rate structure.
-Everest® rates were 0, 3.75, 7.5, 15, 30, 60, 120 and 240 g ai/ha and Lontrel™ rates were 0, 18.75, 37.5, 75, 150, 300, 600, and 1200 g ai/ha applied in the fall of 2016.
+Much more research has been done to develop re-cropping restrictions for field peas than for faba beans.
+This study compared the response of field peas and faba beans grown on soil where group 2 and 4 herbicides had been applied the previous fall to determine whether well-established field pea re-cropping recommendations can be extended to faba beans.
+CDC Snowdrop faba beans and CDC Meadow field peas were grown on flucarbazone-sodium (Everest®) and clopyralid (Lontrel™) residue with a dose-response rate structure.
+Everest® rates were 0, 3.75, 7.5, 15, 30, 60, 120 and 240 g ai/ha, and Lontrel™ rates were 0, 18.75, 37.5, 75, 150, 300, 600, and 1200 g ai/ha applied in the fall of 2016.
 From these rates, an ED50 was determined.
 ED50 is the rate that produces a 50% decrease in the parameter of interest and roughly corresponds to a 50% reduction in weed biomass.
 A lower ED50 indicates greater sensitivity.
 The ED50 was calculated from crop establishment, biomass, and yield assessments.

-Like the above studies, crop injury and yield loss in faba beans was much higher with Lontrel™ than Everest®.
+As in the above studies, crop injury and yield loss in faba beans were much higher with Lontrel™ than with Everest®.
 Responses to Everest® were similar between faba beans and peas.
 Everest® did not impact crop density for either crop.
-The ED50 of Everest® for crop biomass was 158 and 124 g ai/ha for field pea and faba bean respectively.
-The ED50 for yield loss with Everest® was 202 and 200 g ai/ha for field pea and faba bean respectively.
-Contrary to Everest®, faba bean was much more sensitive to Lontrel™ than field pea.
+The ED50 of Everest® for crop biomass was 158 and 124 g ai/ha for field pea and faba bean, respectively.
+The ED50 for yield loss with Everest® was 202 and 200 g ai/ha for field pea and faba bean, respectively.
+Contrary to Everest®, the faba bean was much more sensitive to Lontrel™ than the field pea.
 The ED50 of Lontrel™ for crop density was 430 g ai/ha for field peas and 257 g ai/ha for faba beans.
-The ED50 of Lontrel™ for biomass was 434 and 185 g ai/ha for field peas and faba beans respectively, and the ED50 for yield was 415 and 269 g ai/ha for field peas and faba beans respectively.
-Dose responses to Everest® residue were similar for faba beans and field peas, however, faba beans were more sensitive to Lontrel™ residue.
-As such, faba bean re-cropping for Everest is expected to be similar to peas, however, re-cropping of faba beans after Lontrel™ should be more restrictive than peas because of greater sensitivity.
+The ED50 of Lontrel™ for biomass was 434 and 185 g ai/ha for field peas and faba beans, respectively, and the ED50 for yield was 415 and 269 g ai/ha for field peas and faba beans, respectively.
+Dose responses to Everest® residue were similar for faba beans and field peas; however, faba beans were more sensitive to Lontrel™ residue.
+As such, faba bean re-cropping for Everest is expected to be similar to peas; however, re-cropping of faba beans after Lontrel™ should be more restrictive than peas because of greater sensitivity.

 Study Area 4: New herbicide screening

-Several herbicides exist for pulse crops that may be safe for use on faba beans, however, research has not been completed up to this point.
-Research into suitability of pre-emergent residual and post- emergent in-crop herbicides was completed to expand the list of potential faba weed control options.
-As well, pre-emergent herbicides alone, in-crop herbicides alone, or the layering of pre- and post- emergent herbicides were compared, assessing weed control and faba yield to develop crop safe, effective recommendations.
+Several herbicides exist for pulse crops that may be safe for use on faba beans; however, research has not yet been completed.
+Research into the suitability of pre-emergent residual and post-emergent in-crop herbicides was conducted to expand the list of potential faba weed control options.
+Additionally, pre-emergent herbicides alone, in-crop herbicides alone, or the layering of pre- and post-emergent herbicides were compared to assess weed control and faba yield and develop crop-safe, effective recommendations.

 Tolerance of Faba Beans to Pre-Emergent Herbicides

-Several pre-emergent residual herbicides that are registered on other pulse crops do not have registration on faba beans.
+Several pre-emergent residual herbicides registered for other pulse crops are not registered for faba beans.
 This study therefore assessed seven such pre-emergent residual herbicides for their suitability ahead of faba beans.
 Products were applied at the 1x and 2x rates (1x rates listed) and included sulfentrazone (140 g ai ha-1, Authority®), pyroxasulfone plus carfentrazone (125 and 9 g ai ha-1 respectively, Focus®), pyroxasulfone plus sulfentrazone (125 and 125 g ai haha-1 respectively, Authority® Supreme), pyroxasulfone plus saflufenacil (125 and 36 g ai haha-1 respectively, Zidua® and Heat®), flumioxazin (70 g ai haha-1, Valtera™), pyroxasulfone plus flumioxazin (125 and 70 g ai haha-1 respectively, Fierce®), and saflufenacil (50 g ai haha-1, Heat®).
 Only Authority® and Heat® are registered for faba beans as of 2022.
 Products were applied 4 to 6 days after seeding.
 The trial took place at Kernen and Goodale research farms in the 2018, 2019, and 2020 growing seasons.
 Plant density, phytotoxic symptoms, plant height, and yield were assessed.

-In general, most pre-emergent herbicides had no impact on crop establishment, development, or yield compared to the check, however, there was a small amount of damage to note.
+In general, most pre-emergent herbicides had no impact on crop establishment, development, or yield compared to the check; however, some damage was noted.
 At Goodale in 2018, visual plant ratings 12 days after emergence (DAE) showed unacceptable injury (>10%) in the Zidua® plus Heat® and Fierce® treatments at both rates, and in the 2x Valtera™ treatment.
 However, there was no yield reduction in any of these treatments.
-In 2019, there was no phytotoxic symptoms or yield loss with any pre-emergent herbicides.
+In 2019, there were no phytotoxic symptoms or yield loss with any pre-emergent herbicides.
 In 2020 at Goodale, visual phytotoxicity ratings over 10% were observed with the 1x and 2x rates of Focus® and Fierce®.
-Phytotoxicity symptoms translated to significant yield reduction in the Focus® treatment at the 2x rate when applied pre-plant only, at 11% at Kernen and 13% at Goodale compared to the untreated check.
-Valtera™ (flumioxazin) treatments did not have phytotoxicity symptoms, thus it is assumed that the pyroxasulfone in both Focus® and Fierce® produced the crop injury and yield loss.
-From these results, Focus® is not recommended as a pre-emergent herbicide ahead of faba beans.
+Phytotoxicity symptoms translated into significant yield reductions in the Focus® treatment at the 2x rate when applied pre-plant only, with reductions of 11% at Kernen and 13% at Goodale compared to the untreated check.
+Valtera™ (flumioxazin) treatments did not exhibit phytotoxicity symptoms; thus, it is assumed that the pyroxasulfone in both Focus® and Fierce® caused the crop injury and yield loss.
+Based on these results, Focus® is not recommended as a pre-emergent herbicide for faba beans.

 Tolerance of Faba Beans to Post-Emergent Herbicides

-Along with identifying pre-emergent herbicides that are a fit for faba beans, a second study screened in-crop herbicides at Kernen in 2016 and 2017.
+Along with identifying pre-emergent herbicides suitable for faba beans, a second study screened in-crop herbicides at Kernen in 2016 and 2017.
 Nine herbicide combinations were assessed and sprayed at the 4-leaf stage at the 1x and 2x rate (Table 5).
-Bentazon is registered for use in faba beans, thus crop injury or yield loss is not expected.
+Bentazon is registered for use in faba beans; thus, crop injury or yield loss is not expected.

 All herbicide treatments except bentazon and fluthiacet-methyl plus bentazon were above the acceptable 10% phytotoxicity level in both 2016 and 2017 (Figure 6).
 Fomesafen and fomesafen + bentazon at all rates had the highest phytotoxicity levels, at 40–45%.
-In both years, treatments involving cloransulam-methyl had almost zero biomass at flowering and were completely dead at harvest time.
+In both years, treatments with cloransulam-methyl had almost no biomass at flowering and were completely dead at harvest.
 Across both years, crop biomass results for bentazon, fluthiacet- methyl (2x rate only), and fluthiacet-methyl plus bentazon were not statistically different from the check treatment.
-In both 2016 and 2017, yield with bentazon as well as treatments containing fluthiacet- methyl and fomesafen were not significantly different from the check (Figure 7).
+In both 2016 and 2017, yields with bentazon and treatments containing fluthiacet-methyl and fomesafen were not significantly different from the check (Figure 7).
 Topramezone and topramezone + bentazon reduced yield at both rates in 2016, with only topramezone alone at the 2x rate reducing yield in 2017.
-This screening project showed none of the unregistered herbicides should be considered as new faba bean herbicide candidates due to unacceptably high phytotoxicity levels.
-Topramezone and cloransulam methyl should not be considered due to significant yield reductions on top of phytotoxicity symptoms.
+This screening project showed that none of the unregistered herbicides should be considered new faba bean herbicide candidates due to unacceptably high phytotoxicity.
+Topramezone and cloransulam methyl should not be considered due to significant yield reductions and phytotoxicity symptoms.

 Table 5.
 Treatments for new herbicide screening in faba beans